 FFS revenue represents revenue earned under contracts in which we bill and collect for medical services rendered by the TOI PCs' employed physicians.
 The terms for FFS contracts are short in duration and only last for the period over which services are rendered (typically, one day).
 FFS revenue consists of fees for medical services provided to patients.
 As specialist providers, our FFS revenue is dependent on referrals from other physicians, such as primary care physicians.
 The Company's affiliated providers build trusted, professional relationships with these physicians and their associated medical groups, which can lead to recurring FFS volume; however, this volume is subject to numerous factors the Company cannot control and can fluctuate over time.
 The Company also receives FFS revenue for capitated patients that receive medical services which are excluded from the Company's capitation contracts.
 Under the FFS arrangements, third-party payors and patients are billed for patient care services provided by the TOI PCs.
 Payments for services provided are generally less than billed charges.
-The Company records revenue net of an allowance for contractual adjustments, which represents the net revenue expected to be collected from third-party payors (including managed care, commercial, and governmental payors such as Medicare and Medicaid), and patients.
-These expected collections are based on fees and negotiated payment rates in the case of third-party payors, the specific benefits provided for under each patient's healthcare plan, mandated payment rates in the case of Medicare and Medicaid programs, and historical cash collections (net of recoveries).
-The recognition of net revenue (gross charges less contractual allowances) from such services is dependent on certain factors, such as the proper completion of medical charts following a patient visit, the forwarding of such charts to our billing center for medical coding and entering into the Company's billing system, and the verification of each patient's submissi information known at the time of entering of such information into the Company's billing systems as well as an estimate of the revenue associated with medical services.
+The Company records revenue net of an allowance for contractual adjustments, which represents the net revenue expected to be collected from third-party payors (including managed care, commercial, and governmental payors, the specific benefits provided for under each patient's healthcare plan, mandated payment rates in the case of Medicaid programs, and historical cash collections (net of recoveries).
+The recognition of net revenue (gross charges less contractual allowances) from such services is dependent on certain factors, such as the proper completion of medical charts following a patient's submission or representation at the time services are rendered as to the payor(s) responsible for payment of such services.
+Revenue is recorded on the date the services are rendered based on the information known at the time of entering of such information into the Company's billing systems as well as an estimate of the revenue associated with medical services.